dmudigdo/dmudigdo.github.io/_posts/2025-01-08-resurrecting-2-day-old-fish-cocktails.md

 categories: eco-household
 comments: true
 ---
-Food waste is a problem. in Australia alone annually we throw out [7.6 million tonnes of food costing $36.6 billion](https://www.abc.net.au/news/rural/2023-07-10/food-waste-costs-australian-households-3000-dollars-a-year/102574878){:target="_blank"}, 70% of which could have been eaten.
+Food waste is a growing environmental problem.
+In Australia alone annually we throw out [7.6 million tonnes of food costing $36.6 billion](https://www.abc.net.au/news/rural/2023-07-10/food-waste-costs-australian-households-3000-dollars-a-year/102574878){:target="_blank"}, 70% of which could have been eaten.
 Every little initiative counts in the war against food waste, and I would like to share my 200g contribution to this 7.6 million tonne problem.

 At around Christmas time last year, one of the participants of the monthly volunteer-run [Repair Cafe Belmont](https://www.facebook.com/repaircafebelmont){:target="_blank"} session brought in a 1 metre long tray of chips and fish cocktails.
 He said it was leftover from a Christmas party that morning.
 We all tucked in, but there was still much left, I was persuaded to bring some home, and being a food waste activist, I complied.